Battle of Alesia: Siege

 With his cavalry routed Vercingetorix withdrew towards the Mandubii oppidum of Alesia, in what would become the siege of Alesia.
 After the poor performance at Gergovia, a direct assault on the Gauls by Caesar was no longer a viable solution.
 Thus, Caesar opted simply to besiege the settlement and starve out the defenders.
 Vercingetorix was fine with this, as he intended to use Alesia as a trap to conduct a pincer attack on the Romans, and sent a call for a relieving army at once.
 Vercingetorix likely did not expect the intensity of the Roman siege preparations.
 Although modern archeology suggests that Caesar's preparations were not as complete as he describes, it is apparent that Caesar laid some truly incredible siege works.
 Over the span of a month, some 25 miles of fortifications were built.
 They included a trench for soldiers, an anti-cavalry moat, towers at regular intervals, and booby traps in front of the trenches.
 The fortifications were dug in two lines, one to protect from the defenders, and one to protect from the relievers.
 Archeological evidence suggests the lines were not continuous as Caesar claims, and made much use of the local terrain, but it is apparent that they worked.
 Vercingetorix's relieving army arrived quickly, yet concerted coordinated attacks by both the defenders and relievers failed to oust the Romans.

 Alesia was an oppidum (fortified settlement) on a lofty hill, with two rivers on two different sides.
 Due to such strong defensive features, Caesar decided on a siege to force surrender by starvation.
 Considering that about 80,000 men were garrisoned in Alesia, together with the local civilian population, this would not have taken long.
-To guarantee a perfect blockade, Caesar ordered the construction of an encircling set of fortifications, a circumvallation, around Alesia.
+To guarantee a perfect blockade, Caesar ordered the construction of an encircling set of fortifications, a contravallation, around Alesia.
 It was eleven Roman miles long (16 km or 10 modern miles, each Roman mile equal to 1,000 paces), and had 23 redoubts (towers).
 While work was in progress, the Gauls carried out cavalry sallies to disrupt the construction.
 Caesar placed the legions in front of the camp in case of a sortie by the enemy infantry and got his Germanic allies to pursue the Gallic cavalry.